Kairos Fellowship Online Campaigner

 The Kairos Fellowship is designed to address the racial and gender disparity that exists within civic technology and organizing by pairing robust recruitment with a training and mentorship program to develop a new network of tech-savvy leaders of color.

-Kairos will match and place 15 fellows at leading national and state organizations where Fellows will work mostly on issue advocacy campaigns on the federal and state level.
-Fellows will receive hands on training, mentorship, and an eight-month paid online campaigner apprenticeship—from May 2018 - December 2018.
+Kairos will match and place up to 15 fellows with leading national and state organizations where Fellows will work mostly on issue advocacy campaigns.
+Upon completion of the eight-month program, you may be offered a permanent position with the organization.

-- Proactively finding, developing, leading, and contributing to campaigns
+- Proactively identifying, developing, leading, and contributing to campaigns

-- Writing a lot and creating compelling, well sourced content that motivates members and constituents to take action
+- Writing and creating compelling, well sourced content that motivates members and constituents to take action

-- Learning and utilizing the full range of tools—including, but not limited to, email, petitions, call alerts, and database—and keep learning as new tools come into existence
+- Learning and utilizing the full range of tools—including, but not limited to, email, petitions, call alerts, mobile to mobile, and database—and keep learning as new tools come into existence

 - Participating in the culture and team spirit of the organization you are placed with